eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. code-block:: yaml

-    WANClientParticipant_userB:
+    - name: WANClientParticipant_userB
       kind: wan

+      discovery-server-guid:
         id: 3                             # Must be different than A one
       listening-addresses:
-        - ip: "2.2.2.2"                   # Public IP of host Hb
+        - ip: 2.2.2.2                     # Public IP of host Hb
           port: 11777                     # Port forwarded router Rb
       connection-addresses:
+        - discovery-server-guid:
-        - id: 2                           # Id of the Discovery Server of A
+            id: 2                         # Id of the Discovery Server of A
           addresses:
-            - ip: "1.1.1.1"               # Public IP of Ha
+            - ip: 1.1.1.1                 # Public IP of Ha
               port: 11666                 # Port forwarded in Ra

 This way, *B* will connect to *A*.